Life Transitions Counseling

 • “I shouldn’t be feeling this way.”

-A big part of counseling for life transitions is becoming aware of one’s emotions and accepting them for what they are, rather than focusing on the idea that those emotions are bad or unacceptable.
-It’s not helpful to add shame to the difficult emotions you’re already experiencing so the goal would be to normalize difficult emotions and to start being honest with loved ones about how you’re really feeling.
+A big part of counseling during life transitions is becoming aware of your emotions and accepting them for what they are, rather than focusing on the idea that those emotions are bad or unacceptable.
+It’s not helpful to add shame to the difficult emotions you’re already experiencing, so the goal would be to normalize difficult emotions and to start being honest with loved ones about how you’re really feeling.

 Life Transitions Counseling: Conclusions

-Life transitions happen to everyone.
-You’re not the only one having difficulty with adjusting to a life change, good or bad.
+Life transitions happen to everyone and sometimes, not by choice.
+You’re not the only one having difficulty with adjusting to a life change, whether that change is good or bad.
 Navigating life transitions with the help of a therapist can bring relief, new insight, better self-understanding.
-It can also support people who, out of anxiety or fear, may be on the brink of making big decisions to try to feel more in control.
 Life transitions counseling can help people develop effective and realistic coping skills to deal with day-to-day stress and negative emotions.
 In addition, it might be necessary to process the grief and loss associated with the change in your life.
-But the deeper work involves understanding what the change brings up for you that is unique to your lived experience.
+Finally, the deeper work in therapy can help you better understand what the change brings up for you so that you can process these experiences in order to heal and move forward.

 Life transitions counseling

 By working with me, you’ll develop effective tools for coping with the transition so you can get some relief.
-I’ll also help you get to the heard of the matter by understanding what is coming up and why those things are getting triggered right now.
+I’ll also help you make sense of what you’re going through in the broader context of your life history.
+By connecting these dates, you can move forward through this transition with confidence and resilience.

 Read more about me here.
 If I seem to be a good fit for you, book a free consultation with me.